Mahmud Raqi

+Located to the northeast of Kabul, Mahmud Raqi is classified as an urban village.
+In 2015 there were about 5,610 dwelling units in the city.

-On 15 August 2021, Mahmude Raqi was seized by Taliban fighters, becoming the thirtieth provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.
+On 15 August 2021, Mahmud Raqi became the thirtieth provincial capital to be recaptured by the Taliban as part of the wider 2021 Taliban offensive.

+Geography

+Mahmud Raqi is located next to the Panjshir River in the northeastern part of Afghanistan, within the jurisdiction of Mahmud Raqi District.
+It is administratively divided into 4 municipal districts (nahias), covering a land area of 40 km2 or 3970 ha.

+Mahmud Raqi is approximately 16.4 km to the northeast of Bagram, 21.3 km to the east of Charikar and 74 km north of Kabul City.

+Around 72% of the city is considered agricultural land.
+Dwellings are dispersed throughout the municipality with low density and consisting entirely of irregular houses.

 Climate

 Mahmude Raqi has a hot-summer humid continental climate (Köppen Dsa).
 The annual mean temperature is 12.0 °C. The temperature are highest on average in July at around 25.0 °C. At -2.3 °C on average, January is the coldest month of the year.

-Land use

-It has a total land area of 3,970 hectares.
-The total number of dwellings in Mahmude Raqi is 5,610.